dxaviud/dxaviud/README.md

 ### What I learned today

-- More GraphQL and TypeGraphQL, Active record pattern and Data mapper pattern, some TypeORM, cookies, JSON Web Tokens
+- More GraphQL and TypeGraphQL, Active record pattern and Data mapper pattern, some TypeORM, cookies, JSON Web Tokens, JavaScript promises and async/await